Moduli of parahoric $\mathcal G$--torsors on a compact Riemann surface: Abstract

 \section{Abstract}

 Let $X$ be an irreducible smooth projective algebraic curve of genus $g \geq 2$ over the ground field $\bc$ and let $G$ be a semisimple simply connected algebraic group.
-The aim of this paper is to introduce the notion of a {\em semistable and stable parahoric} torsor under a certain Bruhat-Tits group scheme $\mathcal G$, construct the moduli space of semistable parahoric $\mathcal G$--torsors and identify the underlying topological space of this moduli space with certain spaces of homomorphisms of Fuchsian groups into a maximal compact subgroup of $G$.
-The results give a complete generalization of the earlier results of Mehta and Seshadri on parabolic vector bundles.
+The aim of this paper is to introduce the notion of {\em semistable and stable parahoric} torsors under a certain Bruhat-Tits group scheme $\mathcal G$ and construct the moduli space of semistable parahoric $\mathcal G$--torsors; we also identify the underlying topological space of this moduli space with certain spaces of homomorphisms of Fuchsian groups into a maximal compact subgroup of $G$.
+The results give a generalization of the earlier results of Mehta and Seshadri on parabolic vector bundles.